coopcycle/coopcycle-docs/docs/_admin/users.md

 ---
 layout: default
 title: Users
+nav_order: 5
 ---

 # Management of users

-The list of administrators is available in the page `Users`.
+The list of administrators is available in the page <a href="/en/web/admin/users">Users</a>.
 This list describes accounts which are inscribed on the platform and their associated informations.
 It also enables to add/create a new user.

 ## User profil